redhat-developer/app-services-cli/CONTRIBUTING.md

 Run `./scripts/generate-changelog.sh` to output the changes between the current and last stable releases.
 Paste the output into the description of the [release on GitHub](https://github.com/redhat-developer/app-services-cli/releases/tag/latest).

-### Make the release public

-> NOTE: This step is not required for pre-releases.

-Because the bf2 GitHub organization is private, we must clone the release to a public repository [bf3fc6c/cli](https://github.com/bf3fc6c/cli/releases).

-Once all assets have been upload to the release on GitHub, run `./scripts/clone-release.sh` to clone the release to bf3fc6c/cli.

 ## Working with mocked Kafka

 For testing you can use localy hosted Kafka